ChrisBuilds/terminaltexteffects/docs/showroom.md

 ## SynthGrid

-Create a grid which fills with characters dissolving into the final text.
+Create a grid of balanced, approximately square cells which fill with characters dissolving into the final text.
+Cell sizes differ by at most one position in each dimension.
+Tiny canvases use fewer cells and omit grid decoration where needed, supporting canvases down to a single character.

 ![Demo](./img/effects_demos/synthgrid_demo.gif)